 We ended up at a small bar under Zack and Ev’s apartment for a couple of rounds of drinks and one of the most interesting thing that happened was when a Zack was being hit on by another guy.
 Confusing to see, but funny to watch as Zack felt uncomfortable.

 Saturday could have gone a little better for us, especially for me since I could feel the fallout from last night’s shenanigans with the Giulianos.
-I could feel the back of my skull whisper to be in pain (not sharp pain, but a dull ache if I moved around too much) and when Amy and I both went downstairs to grab breakfast, it was a very slow and methodical process for me as I was trying very hard to keep my shit together.
+I could feel the back of my skull whisper to be in pain (not sharp pain, but a dull ache if I moved around too much) and when I went downstairs to grab breakfast, it was a very slow and methodical process for me as I was trying very hard to keep my shit together.

 I saw Dee’s younger brother Alex in the same lobby, looking like he just finished a movie scene with his Wayfarer style sunglasses on and baseball cap.